oyxhm/my_project/readme.txt

-i am fucking alone!
+i am fucking fucking alone!
-are you lonely?
+are you fucking lonely?